 Using the Power-Up Band to Play Games and Collect Coins

 You attach your band to your wrist, kind of like a slap bracelet.
-It can fall off easily, especially when playing games vigorously.
-It has a tendency to curl up on itself.
-You can ask for a free lock in shops that sell Power-Up Bands.
+Some bands can fall off easily, especially when playing games vigorously.
+(Our Mario band stays on much better than our Toad band.
+It has a tendency to curl up on itself.)
+If that happens, you can ask for a free lock in the shops that sell Power-Up Bands.
 But they may ask to see your band and look at how it fits you before handing it over.
 The Super Nintendo World shop just outside the land is less busy than the 1-Up store.
 The lock works really well.
 Mommy Frog also has a hack to keep it on if you cannot get a lock.

 Mommy Frog uses a hair tie to hold the ends together and that keeps it secure.
 Just wrap the tie around one side of the band twice and slip the other side of the band under it when you put it on.
 It works in a pinch at the park if your band keeps flying off and you cannot get a lock.